Bias Eraser #2: Affinity Bias

-“And we are both Georgia Bulldogs!” my friend exclaimed when celebrating her most recent interview.
+“And we are both Georgia Bulldogs!” my friend exclaimed, celebrating her most recent interview.
 After a relatively short search for an Accounting Manager, I was impressed that she had struck the talent jackpot so soon.
-I wanted to be excited for her because hiring great talent can be a tough business and she desperately needed support.
-But I couldn’t help but feel like something was off.
-Was attending the same college just the cherry on the top of the sundae, or was that sneaky thing known as unconscious bias really at play?
+I wanted to be excited for her because hiring great talent can be a tough business, and she desperately needed support.
+I couldn’t help but feel something was off.
+Was attending the same college just the cherry on the top of a truly perfect fit, or was that sneaky unconscious bias at play?

-As an I/O Psychologist and someone who has waded around in the science of hiring for 20 years, I decided to ask a few more questions about her potential new hire.
-On top of going to the same college, I found out that they both had similarly aged children, shared a love for yoga, and studied at the same study-abroad program.
+As an I/O Psychologist and someone who has waded through the science of hiring for 20 years, I decided to ask a few more questions about her potential new hire.
+On top of going to the same college, I found out that they both had similarly aged children, loved yoga, and underwent the same study-abroad program.
 Her candidate was like her mirror image!
-But when I asked more detailed questions about skills, experience, and work style… the answers were much less impressive.
-It was at this point I had to deliver tough love and introduce my friend to the affinity bias.
+But when I asked more detailed questions about skills, experience, and work style, the answers were much less impressive.
+At this point, I had to deliver tough love and introduce my friend to the affinity bias.

 - Place much less emphasis on the resume.
-That’s because you guessed it, recruiters and hiring managers can find those affinity bias triggering similarities, right there in that document.
-Instead, avoid the urge to build your first impression off of that document and instead move the resume review to a point where you are screening in final candidates vs. just getting to know them.
+You guessed it.
+Recruiters and hiring managers can find those affinity bias-triggering similarities, right there in that document.
+Instead, avoid the urge to build your first impression on the resume, and instead postpone the resume review until you are screening in final candidates vs. just getting to know them.

 - Use structured interviews.
 Interview questions should always be job-related.
-If they aren’t it opens up the opportunity for irrelevant information to contaminate our judgment.
-The best way to interview is to develop a strong structured interview process that asks all candidates the same job-relevant questions and provides a clear rating scheme for judging the quality of responses.
-This level of focus and uniformity in the interview process will help to find those who are likely to be more successful and root out some of the more common causes of bias.
+If they aren’t, it leaves chances for irrelevant information to contaminate our judgment.
+The best way to interview is to develop a strongly structured interview process that asks all candidates the same job-relevant questions and provides a clear rating scheme for judging the quality of the response.
+This level of focus and uniformity in the interview process helps find those who will be more successful while rooting out common causes of bias.

-It’s easy for us to fall prey to the affinity bias because after all, we want to like who we work with.
+It’s easy to fall prey to the affinity bias because after all, we want to like the people we work with.
 Don’t let similarity cloud your judgment.
-There are better ways to hire great talent in an unbiased way.
-Reach out to me anytime if you want to get started.
+There are unbiased ways to hire great talent.
+Reach out to me anytime to get started.